-Laptop/Device with stable internet connection Attendance register Training Manual Session Video
+Laptop/Device with stable internet connection

 Technology Check - join the session early and make sure your connection is solid, your sound works, and that all the tools you will be using are in order.

 Make sure you are familiar with the activities, games, and role plays that you will use.